enahwe/KafkaGust/README.md

 ## Installation
 * Download the last KafkaGust install 'KafkaGust-Vx.y.tar.gz'
 * Uncompress the file to your prefered folder :
- * (by default a sub-directory 'KafkaGust' containing all the files will be created)
   * From Linux, Mac, Unix :
     * $ tar -xvf KafkaGust-Vx.y.tar.gz
   * From Windows :
     * Uncompress 'KafkaGust-Vx.y.tar.gz' twice (e.g : with 7zip)
+ * Note : By default a sub-directory 'KafkaGust' containing all the files will be created

 ## KafkaGust Producer command
 ### Command's pattern